alina-kho/alina-kho/README.md

 ### Hi there 👋🏼

-I am **Alina**, a student at HackYourFuture Denmark and **an aspiring web-developer** currently based in Aalborg 🇩🇰
+I am **Alina**, a student at HackYourFuture Denmark and a software developer intern at PeekEmbrace.

 ✨ My passion is front-end development together with UX UI.
 Basically I just love making web-apps beautiful and user-friendly.

-📚 Currently I am studying React.
+📚 Currently I am studying TypeScript.

 ### My skills for now include:<br>
 ✅ HTML/CSS <br>